mui/mui-x/docs/data/migration/migration-tree-view-v6/migration-tree-view-v6.md

 #### Define `collapseIcon`

-The icon used to collapse the children of a node (rendered when this node is expanded) is now defined as a slot both on the Tree View and the Tree Item component.
+The icon used to collapse the children of a node (rendered when this node is expanded) is now defined as a slot both on the Tree View and the Tree Item components.

 If you were using the `ExpandMore` icon from `@mui/icons-material`, you can stop passing it to your component because it is now the default value: